-As one of the goals of Smart Testing is to reduce the volume of test (provided that this does not affect the effectivity of the tests), an analysis and quantification of the impact of the key drivers in the number of test being performed is of relevance.
+As one of the goals of Smart Testing is to reduce the number of tests and tested volumes (provided that this does not affect the effectivity of the tests), an analysis and quantification of the impact of the key drivers in the number of tests being performed is of relevance.
 Two key drivers have been identified:

-- the probability of success of the BSP for any given test (or activation); - the actual limitation on the volume of test.
+- the success rate of the BSP for any given test (or activation); - the actual limitation on the number of test.